thospel/perl-DHCP-Test/README.md

     option is not given any source address will do but the packet is still checked for coming from port 67.

+- -f, --from _ADDRESS_

+    Send the DHCP requests from the given _ADDRESS_.
+If this option is not given the program will select something appropiate by itself.

+    _ADDRESS_ can be given as _HOST:PORT_ or as just _HOST_ in which case it selects an appropiate port by itself.

 - -s, --server _ADDRESS_

     Send DHCP requests to the given _ADDRESS_.
 If this option is not given it will